Open Bible Data Home About News OET Key

 27 Do this because prostitutes are as dangerous as a deep hole.

-Indeed, adulterous women are as dangerous as a well you cannot escape from.
+Indeed, becoming involved with an adulterous woman is as dangerous as falling into a well that you cannot escape from.

 28 These very women certainly wait for men to seduce like robbers wait for people to rob.